harmenjanssen/lightning-talk-git-feature-branches/talk.md

 ## Feature branches

 But what is a good way to manage feature branches?
 And in a broader sense, what do you want your Git history to look like?
-Let's answer the second question first to get an idea for the first.
+Let's answer the latter question first to get an idea for the former question.

 ### Git commit messages